samuelzv/tic-tac-toe/README.md

 # Goal
 The goal of this repo is to implement a web app with Angular Dart and the mobile version using Flutter, trying to share among them as much code as possible using the bloc pattern.

-The bloc behaviour was implemented using the [bloc](https://pub.dartlang.org/packages/bloc) library.
+The bloc behaviour was implemented using the [bloc] library (https://pub.dartlang.org/packages/bloc).

-The state and functions to handle the game were isolated into the **common** library which contains the shared bloc logic.
+The state and functions to handle the game were isolated into the **common** folder which contains the shared bloc logic.

 # Screenshots
 | Angular Dart App | Flutter App |